fauna/faunadb-ruby/README.md

 development:
   email: taran@example.com
   password: secret
-  publisher_key: secret_key
+  server_key: secret_key
 test:
   email: taran@example.com
   password: secret
 ```

-(In `config/fauna.yml`, if an existing publisher key is specified, the
+(In `config/fauna.yml`, if an existing world key is specified, the
 email and password can be omitted.
-If a publisher key is not
+If a world key is not
 specified, a new one will be created each time the app is started.)

 Then, in `config/initializers/fauna.rb`: